justentropy-lol/entropy-docs/docs/03_MINING/01_ashlar_config.md

 ![alt text](/img/ashlar/ashlar.jpg)

 The Ashlar is our custom engineered ESP32 mining device.
 It comes from the factory pre-flashed.
 All you have to do is plug it in, connect to your 2.4GHz Wi-Fi network, and provide your Solana public address.
+Support is available in the [Discord server](https://discord.gg/minerseatfirst).

 ## Prerequisites
 * A mobile phone running Android or iOS